samigabor/penalty-game-contracts/README.md

 # Penalty Game

-## Architecture
+## Architecture (deployed on SEPOLIA)

-- [CommunityRegistry](https://sepolia.etherscan.io/address/0xc9bE2366fB425F7C1371008Ef9AD773C9AD103F2#code) contract is the gateway to the system.
+- [CommunityRegistry](https://sepolia.etherscan.io/address/0xBCa974F068F5686fba05e6cA0ceC5BE6804fBB58#code) contract is the gateway to the system.
 From here admins and members perform all actions.
-- [CommunityToken](https://sepolia.etherscan.io/address/0xDd88659C8d77b092cd6B68459A86f33F123E2B47#code) is an ERC721 contract supercharged with the approval mechanism.
+- [CommunityToken](https://sepolia.etherscan.io/address/0x1F3DA5eeFc1B23a7FB0b5AaB210d0F45Fc790C34#code) is an ERC721 contract supercharged with the approval mechanism.
-- [TokenPool](https://sepolia.etherscan.io/address/0xBC1dba2a6fE6eE4Ba6A886fc1BBeC09a19963cf5#code) contract allows burning tokens from communities
+- [TokenPool](https://sepolia.etherscan.io/address/0xBC17659eb64bB6cd10FD7A3013372D7BcbbC4fC6#code) contract allows burning tokens from communities
-- [TransferRequestToken](https://sepolia.etherscan.io/address/0x77Dcd2922138F77cc53B7296c86f297B9CC07F83#code) is a helper contract for the registry.
+- [TransferRequestToken](https://sepolia.etherscan.io/address/0x8392c3FFD7C80a4fFdaFE7F1117BAa556154b372#code) is a helper contract for the registry.

 ## Etherscan interaction:

-Admins will manage the communities through the Community Registry contract deployed on Sepolia at [0xc9bE2366fB425F7C1371008Ef9AD773C9AD103F2](https://sepolia.etherscan.io/address/0xc9bE2366fB425F7C1371008Ef9AD773C9AD103F2#code).

 Admins can do the following:
 - create new communities: `deployCommunityContract(<name>, <symbol>)`